haykh/oh-my-dear-imgui/docs/getting-started.rst

     ImGui::ShowDemoWindow();
   }, components);

 Because we will be adding more components later, we first create a dicitionary of components called ``components``, and add the menubar to it.
-Then we pass this dictionary as the third argument to the ``Render`` function.
+Then we pass this dictionary as the third argument to the :cpp:func:`omdi::App::Render()` function.
 Now, when you compile and run the application, you should see an empty menubar at the top of the window.

 We can customize the menubar by adding menus and items to it.
 For instance, let's add a toggle to switch the ``ImGui`` demo window on and off.
 The safest way to keep track of the state of the demo window is to use our state variable, so let's add a boolean entry to it (e.g., after defining the ``state`` variable):